Aharoni-Lab/LabkiPackManager/tests/DEV_ENV_SETUP_WINDOWS_WSL2.md

 Open `http://localhost:8080` to confirm the wiki is live.

-### C. Attach your extension without polluting core
+### D. Attach your extension without polluting core

 We will want our extension's cloned repo to live in WSL just like the MW instance.
 We can clone into something like ~/dev/LabkiPackManager.
 We will need the WSL plugin in VS Code.